Skip to main content

 Available Response Options

-To view more details about each individual Dispute stage response options and background context, continue reading below.
+To view more details about each individual Dispute cycle response options and background context, continue reading below.
 To see the step-by-step guide for responding with your workflow of choice, click the applicable link below:

 Warning: For issues responding to a Chargeback, please open a support ticket.